Nate711/can2040-test/README.md

+# Summary
+* can2040 was not stable enough for use on the robot.
+I got a lot of error messages / resent messages when communicating with computer as well as with the real motor.
+Switching to SPIne.

 # Setup
 * Install toolchain
 * Download Pico SDK and set PICO_SDK_PATH environment variable (or uncomment the line in the CMakeLists.txt so that it's automatically downloaded)